What is the Difference?

 • Symptoms could be itching, flaking, redness, and rash between your toes.

-• Highly contagious: spread through floors, towels, shoes, and clothes.
+• Highly contagious: spreads through floors, towels, shoes, and clothes.

 Toenail Fungus